brettr7388/affiliate/README.md

 - Install dependencies if needed
 - Start the server at `http://127.0.0.1:8088`

+**⚠️ Important**: Before deploying, update `config.yaml` and replace `YOUR-AMAZON-ASSOCIATES-TAG` with your actual Amazon Associates tag.

 ### 2. Access the Admin Console
 Open your browser and go to: `http://127.0.0.1:8088/admin`